Garinish Island, Ilnacullin Italian Garden, Co Cork

 Opening Hours

-The island closes to the public from 1 hour before the listed closing time to allow the last landing.
+The island closes to the public 1 hour before the listed closing time to allow the last landing.

 Admission & Ferry Fees